isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 only those options that are requested by a client, unless there are protocol rules that tell the DHCP server to always send an option.
-This approach works nicely in most cases and avoids problems with clients refusing responses with options they don't understand.
+This approach works nicely in most cases and avoids problems with clients refusing responses with options they do not understand.
 However, the situation with vendor options is more complex, as they are not requested the same way as other options, are not well-documented in official RFCs, or vary by vendor.